Ficool

 Empire law.

-The average GPU is 80, unfortunately who score less than this in the program will be automatically disqualified.
+The average GPU is 80, who score less than this in the program will be automatically disqualified.

 Details of the second phase will be revealed after the completion of the first phase.

-Andrew said quietly beside me, his arms crossed: "Looks like things are starting to get serious."
+Andrew said quietly beside me, his arms crossed, "Looks like things are starting to get serious."
 His tone was calm.

 I nodded.
 "They want to reduce our numbers quickly."

-That's surprising and I don't think we have enough time, but let's try our best.
+That's surprising, and I don't think we have enough time.
+But let's try our best.

 We needed a plan.